DavidHostler/NattyOrNot/README.md

 ## MOTIVATION

-The primary motivation for this project is mostly from an inside joke in the bodybuilding community .
+The primary motivation for this project is mostly from an inside joke in the bodybuilding community.
 While I do have a background in mathematical physics and machine learning, I am not
 Greg Doucette (an individual famous for his ability to identify whether somebody is a natural lifter!)
 Some suspect that Coach Greg is himself, not unlike my program, an artificial intelligence designed to classify physiques.
 Of course, the neural network I've trained was trained on data that I combed through based on what type of physique looks roided and which one does not.